Outside Space – What is happening during the Autumn of 2022

 FORWARD PLANNING AT THE LEISURE AND SPORTS CENTRE

 You may remember The Survey, to gauge opinion from all who kindly took part as to what is needed and can be provided for the community.
-We have analysed the results, and have taken advice from a consultant through Sport England.
-Covid has brought into focus a number of activities we lack, or are little involved in, but which you have told us you would like to see developed.
+We analysed the results, and took advice from a consultant through Sport England.
+Covid has brought into focus a number of activities we lack, or are little involved in, but which you have told us you would like to see developed in the village.
 Top of the list are outside activities such as walking, running and cycling.
-Through 2020 we have developed plans to improve what we offer outside the building.
-We are almost at the stage of making a planning application, so can reveal our aspirations.
+Through 2020/21 we developed plans to improve what we offer outside the building.

 The concrete terrace outside the bar is small and unattractive, we plan to extend and landscape it forward by about five metres to allow for better seating and spectating of cricket matches.
-To allow for this the cricket and football pitches will be extended further south, and the square extended a little in gradual steps.
-The whole area will be surrounded by a firm track suitable for running, walking or cycling, about 600m or one third of a mile in length.
+To allow for this the cricket and football pitches will be extended further south, and the square extended and re-centred.
+The whole area will be surrounded by a firm track suitable for running, walking or cycling, about 600m or one third of a mile in length – The Bubwith Daily Mile.
 It will link via the bridge to the public footpath network.
-At the far end of the field the currently unused area will house a “learn to ride” area for budding cyclists to gain proficiency, and a pump track for the experts to practice their skills, maybe too for teenage cyclists, roller skaters, those on scooters or even the skateboarders.
-An area near the terrace will be a garden for The Treehouse nursery.
+At the far end of the field, the currently unused area will house a “learn to ride” area for budding cyclists to gain proficiency, and a pump cycle track for young children to practice their skills, roller skaters, those on scooters or even the skateboarders.

 All this in February 2022 was approved by ERYC, we need now to raise funds, no mean task at present, though we are making some progress in this respect.
 Work has now started on installing the lighting around the playing field, this began in early July 2022.
 The Bubwith Daily Mile will be constructed during the autumn of 2022.